quicwg/base-drafts/draft-ietf-quic-transport.md

 the value is selected from an uniform random distribution between 0 and 2^31-1.
 {{?RFC4086}} provides guidance on the generation of random values.

-The first set of packets sent by an endpoint MUST include the low 32-bits of the packet number.
-Once any packet has been acknowledged, subsequent packets can use a shorter packet number encoding.

 ### Packet Number Echo {#packet-number-echo}

-If present, the Packet Number Echo field contains the least significant 8, 16, or 32 bits of the highest packet number seen in the opposite direction before this packet was sent.
+If present, the Packet Number Echo field contains the least significant 32 bits of the highest packet number seen in the opposite direction before this packet was sent.
 This allows devices along the path to estimate round-trip times and observe indications of loss, for passive performance measurement of QUIC flows equivalent to present techniques using TCP sequence and